BananaAcid/AnsiColorsPS/README.md

 `ConvertTo-AnsiColorString` returns a ansi colored and styled string (PS 5.1 compatible)

-`Find-AnsiColor -Name` lists all matching names, exact match first
+`Find-AnsiColor -Name` lists all matching names, exact match first, using `-Name *` lists all

-`Find-AnsiStyle -Name` lists all matching names, exact match first
+`Find-AnsiStyle -Name` lists all matching names, exact match first, using `-Name *` lists all